On0n0k1/Tutorial_NEAR_Rust/EN/lesson_5_macro_usage/Readme.md

 ## Useful Macros

-Here are some macros we find very useful
+Here are some macros we find very useful.

----

 ### `format!`, `println!` and `panic!`